Giant from the Unknown: Plot

-When Brooks and Janet return, Cleveland excitedly calls them inside.
-He pieced together broken fragments into a cross and now theorizes that the Conquistadors influenced the locals hundreds of years before.
-The next morning all three go to Devil's Crag, and Sheriff Parker follows them in his police car.
-Parker pulls up and chastises Brooks for leaving town because he knows that Devil's Crag is off limits.
-Cleveland produces a permit from the Commissioner of Public Lands that allows him to conduct his research.
-Cleveland assures Parker that they are armed and can defend themselves.
-Unconvinced, Sheriff Parker leaves, and the small group sets up camp.
+Citizens of Pine Ridge, California worry about livestock mutilations and a recent murder in nearby Devil's Crag.
+Many suspect the deaths are rooted in something supernatural.
+A Native American dubbed Indian Joe confirms the town's fear of a tribal curse.
+But to prevent panic, Sheriff Parker banishes Joe from the premises.
+Parker is also wary of a local geologist, Wayne Brooks.
+There were rumors of animosity between him and the murder victim.
+Meantime, Professor Cleveland and his daughter Janet arrive.
+Dr. Cleveland plans to carry out archaeological research in Devil's Crag.
+However, the sheriff warns Cleveland about the recent trouble in that area.
+Later at dinner with Cleveland and Janet, Brooks, an ex-student of Cleveland's, offers to show him his collection of local artifacts.
+After dinner, Brooks takes them to his laboratory.
+As Cleveland examines Brooks' finds, Janet opens a box with a small lizard inside.
+Brooks explains that he found it inside a rock, where it had been in a state of suspended animation for a long time.
+As they converse, Indian Joe peers through a window, watching closely.

-The next day, while Brooks is examining the area, Indian Joe fires his rifle in Brooks' direction.
-Joe tells him that he is just hunting rabbits, but pointedly asks if they are there to rob Native American graves.
-Brooks assures him that they are only after Spanish artifacts, so Joe agrees to hunt elsewhere, warning Brooks that the place is evil.
+Later that evening, when Brooks and Janet return from a double feature, Cleveland calls them inside.
+He has pieced together broken fragments into a cross.
+He now theorizes that conquistadors visited the area hundreds of years before.
+The next morning Wayne guides Cleveland and his daughter to Devil's Crag, while Sheriff Parker follows them in his police car.
+Parker pulls up and chastises Brooks, reminding him that Devil's Crag is a danger zone.
+But Cleveland produces a research permit from the Commissioner of Public Lands.
+Further, he assures Parker that they are armed and can defend themselves.
+Though unconvinced, Sheriff Parker leaves the small group to set up camp.
+The next day, while Brooks examines the area, Indian Joe fires a rifle in Brooks' direction but claims he was just hunting rabbits.
+He then asks Brooks if he is there to rob Native American graves.
+Brooks assures him that he and Cleveland are only looking for Spanish artifacts.
+Joe agrees to hunt elsewhere, but he warns Brooks the place is evil.